aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 guaranteed to work with the development version.
 If you cannot use gfortran 6 or newer or ifort 2019 or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).
-If you paid for a recent version of your compiler and it throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.
+If your compiler throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.

 You can choose the compiler by setting the FC and CC environment variables to the path of your preferred compiler and then building in